max-young/max-young.github.io/_posts/mobile/react_native/2024-12-23-react native.md

 If your project use some third-party libraries like "Realm", you need a development environment, you can't use Expo Go app to scan the QR code to run the app.
 Following the structure: https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build&buildEnv=local

 I use macbook and an android phone, works fine.
+android phone and macbook should be in the same network.

 1. connect android phone with USB line, you will see your device use this command: `adb devices`
 2. run the app: `npx expo run:android`